 APPLICATION-In which behaviors do you shine?
 Which would you like to develop further?
 Why?
-Ask your employees as a group to tell you where you shine and what they would like to see more of from you.
+Use this chart to get feedback from your employees

-Autonomy 2 Mastery Purpose Listen Know your employees Pay positive attention Put yourself in their shoes Ask for feedback 5.
-Encourage career aspirations6.
-Identify relevant learning opportunities 7.
+Autonomy Mastery Purpose Know your employee Pay positive attentio Put yourself in their shoes Ask for feedback 7.
 Keep current8.
 Scan the horizon9.
-Serve as a sounding board when difficult situations arise Set Goals 10.
-Delegate intentionally 11.
-Build trust-listen, inform, follow-through, advocate when appropriate 12.
+Serve as a sounding board when difficult situations arise 10.
+Delegate intentional 11.
+Build trust-listen, inform, follow-throug advocate when appropriate 12.
 Help prioritize 13.
-Foster teamwork 14.
-Give challenging assignments and the chance to learn something new15.
-Support learning16.
-Provide technical support, guidance, and feedback 17.
+Foster teamwork assignments and the 17.
 Connect the work to the mission 18.
 Walk the talk 19.
 Cultivate self-awareness 20.
 Clarify your values and seek to understand the values of your staff 21.
-Admit your mistakes Cultivate Accountability 22.
-Clarify responsibilities, authority, expectations 23.
+Admit your mistakes 22.
+Clarify responsibilities authority, expectation 23.
 Encourage problemsolving.
 Ask: "What would you do?"
 24. Paint a picture of success 25.
-Establish regular communication routines 26.
+Establish regular communication routing 26.
 Reward good work 27.
-Be candid about work that is sub-par 28.
-Be alert to coachable moments 29.
+Be candid about work that is sub-par ns moments 29.
 Encourage learning from the work 30.
 Give timely, specific feedback 31.
 Connect employees to mentors 32.
 Ask: What best serves the organization's mission, vision, and values?33.
 Identify and discuss the ethical dimensions of our work.